willnorris/willnorris.com/src/_posts/2003-07-31-dreams-birthdays-and-phones.md

 in front of an arbitrator or sorts arguing our cases.
 So i'd be talking about whatever and every couple of minutes or so, this guy would interrupt and keep saying the same thing about how he had some kind of contract or something.
-I thought maybe it was all those legal classes from Visible School coming back to haunt me, but I discovered the next day or so, it was actually the chorus to Switchfoot's song <a href="http://www.poplyrics.net/waiguo/switchfoot/008.htm">the loser</a>. apparently, that was the song that was playing while i was dreaming at that moment.
+I thought maybe it was all those legal classes from Visible School coming back to haunt me, but I discovered the next day or so, it was actually the chorus to Switchfoot's song <code>[the loser][]</code>.  apparently, that was the song that was playing while i was dreaming at that moment.

 the other part i remember was that i was in the green room for the TechTV show The ScreenSavers with Patrick from the show and a bunch of people that i apparently knew were famous for whatever reason.  the main thing i remember was